9 Ways to Create a School Morning Routine for Kids (Printables)

 2. A good morning routine starts with a good night routine!

-One of the most important aspects of a great kid’s morning routine is to make sure they had a great routine the night prior.
+One of the most important aspects of a great kid’s morning routine is ensuring they had a great routine the night prior.

-Here are a few great tips for a bedtime routine that will help kids wake up feeling refreshed and renewed.
+Here are a few great tips for a bedtime routine to help kids wake up refreshed and renewed.

 Early bedtime

-I know it is an obvious suggestion, but it is worth the mention.
+I know it is an obvious suggestion, but it is worth mentioning.
 We are all guilty of losing track of time and forgetting to send the kids to bed early on a school night.
-In fact, older kids will often fuss about going to bed early.
-However, it is so important they get a good night’s sleep to counteract morning exhaustion and crankiness.
+Older kids will often fuss about going to bed early.
+However, it is so meaningful they get a good night’s sleep to counteract morning exhaustion and crankiness.

 Creating a calming environment

-It is no secret that the more relaxed we go to bed, the better we sleep, and the more rested we wake up in the morning.
-Things such as a warm shower before bed, reading a book, a dim room, and no TV one hour before bed—all help in creating a great night routine.
+It is no secret that the more relaxed we go to bed, the better we sleep and the more rested we wake up in the morning.
+A warm shower, reading a book, a dim room, and no TV one hour before bed all help create a great night routine.

 Finish all homework by 6 pm!

-This might sound like a weird suggestion but you will be surprised to know that some kids finish their homework in the morning during breakfast or on their way to school.
-None of those things will lead to a stress-free morning routine for kids, or you!
+This might sound like a weird suggestion, but you will be surprised that some kids finish their homework during breakfast or on their way to school.
+None of those things will lead to a stress-free morning routine for your kids or you!

 Involve them

 Teaching our kids from early on how to be responsible for themselves and their belongings is a crucial aspect of positive parenting.
-If they learn to set out their school clothes and make sure they have all of the things they need the following day, morning routines will be a lot smoother for everyone!
+If they learn to set out their school clothes and ensure they have everything they need the following day, morning routines will be much smoother for everyone!

 3. Get up before Kids

 This step is fundamental in starting a stress-free school morning routine for kids.
-Waking up earlier than our children allows us to set time aside for ourselves and find some much-needed quiet time.
+Waking up earlier than our children allows us to set time aside and find some much-needed quiet time.

 When you dedicate time for yourself first thing in the morning, tackling what’s to come can feel less daunting.